THE FOLK OF GLOUCESTER

 EXPLORE THE HISTORIC TUDOR BUILDING IN GLOUCESTER.

-The Folk of Gloucester is a project situated within a 16th century Tudor building with the City community at its heart.
-Honouring and learning about our past, by bringing people together from the present, our aim is to keep the history of Gloucester city alive through the telling of stories.
+The Folk of Gloucester is situated within a 16th century Tudor building on Westgate Street.
+Formerly Gloucester Folk Museum, we are now run by Gloucester Civic Trust, a registered charity.
+By honouring and learning about our past, and bringing people together in the present, our aim is to keep the history of Gloucester city alive through the telling of stories.

 Room Booking